terrapower/armi/doc/user/inputs.rst

     4. Constant full-power operation for 90 days, split into two equal-length 45 day segments, followed by 10 days of downtime

-As can be seen, the detailed cycle history option provides much greated flexibility for simulating realistic operations, particularly power ramps or scenarios that call for unevenly spaced burnup nodes, such as xenon buildup in the early period of thermal reactor operations.
+As can be seen, the detailed cycle history option provides much flexibility for simulating realistic operations, particularly power ramps or scenarios that call for unevenly spaced burnup nodes, such as xenon buildup in the early period of thermal reactor operations.

 .. note:: Although the detailed cycle history option allows for powers to change within each cycle, it should be noted that the power over each step is still considered to be constant.